firasmidani/amiga/docs/_posts/2020-04-16-command-line-interface.md

 `--subtract-control`

 A boolean argument on whether to condition samples on controls, i.e., subtract control growth curve(s) from treatment growth curve(s), before testing for differences in growth using GP inference.
+If there are more than one control sample per group, their measurmenets will be averaged over time then used for subtraction.
+See [Note on Group and Control columns](/amiga/doc/metadata.html) for more details on how to provide the necessary information for this feature.
+See [Adjusting background OD](/amiga/doc/fitting.html) section for more details on when this step occurs.
+Keep in mind that control samples will control samples will be dropped from the analysis and will not be modelled with GP regression.

+`--subtract-blank`

+A boolean argument on whether to condition samples on blank media, i.e., subtract blank media growth curve(s) from treatment growth curve(s).
+If there are more than one blank sample per group, their measurmenets will be averaged over time then used for subtraction.
+To subtract a blank, `AMiGA` needs to know which wells correspond to media treatment and which correspond to media controls (i.e. blank).
+Users can provide this information in the meta-data files.
+Users must add two columns with the headers `BlankGroup` and `BlankControl`.
+The user can assign numbers to each unique `BlankGroup` and identify their corresponding `BlankControl` with 1 and other wells with 0, similar to how users can pass information necessary for `--subtract-control`.
+See [Adjusting background OD](/amiga/doc/fitting.html) section for more details on when this step occurs.
+Keep in mind that blank samples will be dropped from the analysis and will not be modelled with GP regression.

 <br/>